mahfooz-code/airflow/webserver/airflow-webserver.md

 # webserver

-Visualizes the DAGs parsed by the scheduler and provides the main interface for users to monitor DAG runs and their results.
+1. Visualizes the DAGs parsed by the scheduler
+2. Provides the main interface for users to monitor DAG runs and their results
+3.

 #   starting web server